My Shortest Notary Tale

-Knocking on a brown door, Carol Petry answered me with a pleasant hello.
+Upon knocking on a brown door, Carol Petry answered me with a pleasant hello.
 Immediately, I was dumbstruck!
-There was a rubbish sale before my eyes and by my feet, standing tall and wide!
+There was a rubbish sale before my eyes, standing tall and wide by my feet!
 The piling of anything and everything was covering the room floor to ceiling.

 Pictures Paint the Picture

-After that, as I was adjusting my vision, the sweet disheveled woman led me into her bedroom.
-As I walked, I continued to be amazed by the colorful and chaotic home.
+After that, as I adjusted my vision, the sweet disheveled woman led me into her bedroom.
+As I walked, I was amazed by the colorful and chaotic home.
 Her husband Fred was lying in bed with prescription bottles all over and under the covers.
 Every time Fred moved his legs in bed, papers and everything else kept falling onto the floor.
 Carol and Fred stayed in the moment, never responding to the sounds of the moving litter.

-Under the circumstances and melodrama, it was business, as usual, for this sweet couple.
+Under the circumstances and melodrama, this sweet couple was business as usual.
 They kept offering me coffee and anything else to drink.

 Carol was an actual real-life waitress at an Italian restaurant.
 She told me how she was working 40–50 hours a week.
 Additionally, she was the caretaker of a bedridden husband.
 Yet, this 73-year-old gray-haired kind woman never once complained!
 Unfortunately, Carol’s surroundings and life did not offer her any happiness.
 Yet, Carol always had a widening smile and a shining face.

 Fred kept mumbling and burping all at the same time.
-Carol directed the signing as she kept taking her husband’s hand to show him where to mark the documents.
+Carol directed the signing as she took her husband’s hand to show him where to mark the documents.

-True love and devotion were on display, with all their material goods splattered in every corner.
+True love and devotion were displayed, with all their material goods splattered everywhere.

 Upon finishing the paperwork, the couple thanked me 1000 times.
 On top of everything, Carol stopped in her tracks and put $100 into my hand with a warm grip.
 Once again, I learned never to judge anyone by their material surroundings.
 We show our character and grit by our actions.
 Life is a poker game for sure.
 We never know the cards that are falling from the deck.
 This home was, in fact, a mansion; filled with simple love and simple smiles.